 Airbnb is a way to have a houseful, which is what I like.

-Ever since I was a kid doing sleepovers and overnighters to my first job out of college as a Peace Corps Volunteer in Turkey and on up in my long and longer life, I've loved every place I've ever visited.
-So maybe that's why I want to return all the great hospitality -- hope to hear tales of your travels too.
+Ever since I was a kid doing sleepovers and overnighters to my first job out of college as a Peace Corps Volunteer in Turkey all through my long and longer life, I've loved every place I've ever visited.
+So maybe that's why I want to return all the great hospitality I've received.

 These days I'm a realtime captioner for hard of hearing.
 Which means I go to classes, meetings, conferences with students (or staff or faculty) primarily at the University of Washington and write live everything being said so the student can read it on my computer screen as it's happening.
 You've seen closed captioning on TV?
 It's like that, only I'm there live on site.
 Love my job.
 It's challenging (that is to say, hard) and can be stressful, but I am glad to be a vehicle for access to education and the workplace that people wouldn't have without that service.
-The service is provided under auspices of the Americans with Disabilities Act -- an example, if you're looking for some, of one of many good functions of our government in this country.
+The service is provided under auspices of the Americans with Disabilities Act.

-There are so many things to do in Seattle, and I hope to give you interesting information and ideas for your stay -- or just get out of your way and let you have at it!
+There are so many things to do in Seattle, and I am happy to give you information and ideas for your stay -- or just get out of your way and let you have at it!